 Recently I partnered with a local real estate investor who flips houses here in Ohio.
 She found me online and asked if I ever staged a home.
 Technically, yes – if you count the six or more years that it took to “stage” my own ;-).
-Staging an empty house under a time crunch is a bit daunting for someone in my shoes since I have no inventory.
+Staging an empty house under a time crunch is a bit daunting for someone new to the business.
 But then I toured the house…and wow!

 She flips homes in modern farmhouse style, so of course I was up to the challenge.
 The house was just beautiful.
-I immediately threw myself into learning about home staging and asked her a ton of questions then designed a mood board just to make sure I was on the right track.
+I immediately designed a mood board and shared it with my business partner.
 Once she approved, I was off to repurpose some old things and thrift some items online.

 Home Staging Before and After